patryk-ku/mpris-discord-rpc/README.md

 ### Flatpak Discord fix

-As flatpak applications are sandboxed this makes it difficult for any other programs to communicate with them.
-But this can be easily fixed using the following command:
+**This fix is likely no longer necessary**, as the application typically works with Flatpak Discord without any additional steps.
+However, if you experience issues with Discord not detecting the rich presence, you can try this solution:

 ```sh
 ln -sf {app/com.discordapp.Discord,$XDG_RUNTIME_DIR}/discord-ipc-0
 ```

-**Unfortunately but it will need to be used every reboot**.
+If you do need to use this fix, note that it will need to be done **every reboot**.
 So I would also recommend adding this command to the autostart.

 ## System usage